Bombasticbo/EXIFtool-Scripts/README.md

 # EXIFtool-Scripts
-Scripts I use to automatically modify EXIF data tags of jpgs.
+Scripts I use to automatically modify EXIF data tags of jpgs, mp4, m4a, ... (formats EXIFTools can handle).

 Different scripts write...
 ## date from filename to EXIF datetime